SintcoLTD/sparxmaths-void/README.md

-<h1 align="center">Sintco Sparxmaths Solver</h1>
+<h1 align="center">Sintco Sparxmaths Solver (VOID)</h1>

-Welcome to **Sintco Sparxmaths Solver**, a Free browser extension designed to assist you with your sparx maths homework.
+Welcome to **Sintco Sparxmaths Solver Void Edition**, a Free browser extension designed to assist you with your sparx maths homework.
 Before using the extension, please read the full **terms and conditions** [**here**](https://raw.githubusercontent.com/SintcoLTD/CDN/main/chrome-extension/sparxmaths/TC.md) before using the program.